Rimsha-Bashir/GHG-Emissions-Analytics-Pipeline/setup/setup.md

     cd "GHG-Emissions-Analytics-Pipeline"
     ```

-12. Run `pip install -r requirements.txt` to install necessary libraries and packages.

 ### Install Applications (VM)

-12. Update the below variables in the `.env` file according to your project specifications (if you've chosen to set different values for the VM name, and GCP Project ID).
+12. Update the below variables in the `GHG-Emissions-Analytics-Pipeline/.env` file according to your project specifications (if you've chosen to set different values for the VM name, and GCP Project ID).
 If you choose to keep the same variable values as the project to avoid confusion, let the environment variables be as is.
 But **remember to update the PROJECT_LOCATION as it is specific to where your account is created**

     ```